 (4) A person who, without reasonable excuse, fails to comply with a direction given to the person under subsection (3) commits an offence.

-[Section 102A inserted by No. 68 of 2004 s.
+[Section 102A inserted: No. 68 of 2004 s.
 91.]

 103. Exemption from personal liability

 A person who is or was the State mining engineer, the deputy of the State mining engineer, the State coal mining engineer, an inspector, or a member of the Board of Examiners, the Mines Survey Board, or the Mining Industry Advisory Committee is not personally liable for any matter or thing done or omitted to be done in good faith in the intended performance of any duty or the intended exercise of any power under this Act.